ababaian/VIRUSxDISCVRY/virus/Anas_Amicus.md

 The associated BioProjects each have 9-11 unique BioSamples and a corresponding run.
 Of the runs that were not detected for this Obelisk, there were 2 other runs with BioSamples from Anas.
 The rest were runs from BioSamples taken from Chenonetta (another genus of dabbling ducks), Calidris (a genus of Arctic wading birds)

 Non-trivially, a substantial percentage of the reads in each SRR run in the Obelisk cluster are categorized as bacterial (SRR8189300: 6.15%, SRR8189301: 14.36%, SRR7239366: 21.42%).
 Although the publications associated with these datasets assign the sample origin (birds) as the host for all detected viruses, I hypothesize that the host for this Obelisk could potentially be bacteria.
-An attempt was made to quantitatively assess this hypothesis as discussed in the following section (Question 3, Figures TODO).
+An attempt was made to quantitatively assess this hypothesis which is discussed in the assignment submission but omitted in this public file.

 ### Virus Genome